marine-cytometry/marine-cytometry.github.io/content/home.md

 Marine Cytometry Inc. (MarCy) was born to create an analytical flow cytometer for the study of phytoplankton when the state-of-art wasn't enough.

-The organisms that fuel the aquatic food chain are tiny; in the size range of light's wavelength.
+The small organisms that fuel the aquatic food chain are in the size-range of the wavelength of light (Mie theory).
-Their scatter and polarization signals strongly vary with the angle of observation.
+The scatter and polarization of signals from such small particles vary with the direction of observation.
-Furthermore, the light-harvesting pigment complexes use efficient, non-linear, energy transfer mechanisms.
+Furthermore, the light-harvesting pigment complexes make use of efficient, non-linear, energy transfer mechanisms.
-Documentation of those properties requires instruments that measure the wavelength-dependent, angular distribution of very dim signals.
+Documentation of anisotropic optical phenomena requires instruments capable of measuring the wavelength-dependent, angular distribution of very dim signals.

 Plankton identification requires the correlation of optical properties with single-cell manipulation and DNA analysis.
 The equipment needs to be flexible, precise, and robust so that it can withstand the rough conditions of work at sea.